ChairOfStructuralMechanicsTUM/SEA-Matlab-GUI/README.md

 ![](./screenshots/soultion_options.JPG)

 Last step in the preprocessing is the setting of the power input.
-We insert here a power of 10 Watt into the subsystem "Plate 1":
+We insert here a power of 10 Watt per third-octave band into the subsystem "Plate 1":

 ![](./screenshots/power_input.JPG)